 Volunteer grooming shifts tend to be 2-4 hours in length

-Old winter clothing and old personal back pack required for snowmobile grooming, as it will all get contaminated with snowmobile exhaust.
+Old winter clothing and old personal back pack recommended for snowmobile grooming, as it will get contaminated with snowmobile exhaust.
 (Thrift stores such as Goodwill are great resources!)

 Training will be provided

 Snow Farming Volunteer

 With Calgary's typically low snow pack, snow farming is essential!
 Help shovel and move snow so that we can ensure that skiing conditions are good throughout the season.